Light in August by William Faulkner

 “I had seen and known negroes since I could remember.
 I just looked at them as I did at rain, or furniture, or food or sleep.
 But after that [i.e., her father’s speech] I seemed to see them for the first time not as people, but as a thing, a shadow in which I lived, we lived, all white people, all other people.
 I thought of all the children coming forever and ever into the world, white, with the black shadow falling upon them before they drew breath.
 And I seemed to see the black shadow in the shape of a cross.
 And it seemed like the white babies were struggling, even before they drew breath, to escape from the shadow that was not only upon them but was beneath them too, flung out like their arms were flung out, as if they were nailed to the cross.”

 Faulkner’s style in this novel is, as he might say, a myriad thing.
-Anticipating later trends in fictional prose, he narrates in the present tense; he also, though inconsistently, uses typographical devices—double quotation marks for dialogue, single quotation marks for conscious thought, italics for subconscious thought.
+Anticipating later trends in fictional prose, he narrates in the present tense; he also, though inconsistently, uses typographical devices to mark different levels of narrative discourse—double quotation marks for dialogue, single quotation marks for conscious thought, italics for subconscious thought.
 There are passages of humorous vernacular dialogue, passages of Hemingway-clear linear narrative with sentences as transparent as this:

 It is just dawn, daylight.
 He rises and descends to the spring and takes from his pocket the razor, the brush, the soap.

-And then there are sentences like these, a torrent of language more sonorous than sensible, and wittingly or unwittingly defiant of traditional grammar, describing the grim orphanage in which Christmas grew up:
+And then there are sentences like these, describing the dour orphanage where Christmas grew up, a torrent of language more sonorous than sensible, and wittingly or unwittingly defiant of traditional grammar:

 Memory believes before knowing remembers.
 Believes longer than recollects, longer than knowing even wonders.
 Knows remembers believes a corridor in a big long garbled [sic—gabled?] cold echoing building of dark red brick sootbleakened by more chimneys than its own, set in a grassless cinderstrewnpacked compound surrounded by smoking factory purlieus and enclosed by a ten-foot steel-and-wire fence like a penitentiary or zoo, where in random erratic surges, with sparrowlike childtrebling, orphans in identical and uniform blue denim in and out of remembering but in knowing constant as the bleak walls, the bleak windows where in rain soot from the yearly adjacenting chimneys streaked like black tears.

-This novel’s narrator, or, better, its language, is a character in itself, a viscous medium that thins and thickens at will, a haze of autumnal heaviness, a mood weary (and somewhat erotically sickened) with the violence it knows but also curiously hopeful.
-A modern editor or MFA workshop leader would find something to blue-pencil or red-pen or MSWord “comment” on every page, but for Faulkner, as for Blake, the path of excess leads to the palace of wisdom.
+This novel’s narrator, or, better, its language, is a character in itself, a viscous medium that thins and thickens at will, a haze of autumnal heaviness, a mood weary and somewhat erotically sickened with the violence it knows—but also curiously hopeful.
+A modern editor or MFA workshop leader would find something to delete on every page, but for Faulkner, as for Blake, the path of excess leads to the palace of wisdom.

 Most criticisms of this novel implicitly wish it to be something other than it is and are therefore unpersuasive.
 My one major criticism is that too much in Joanna’s relationship with Christmas is sketchily summed up rather than dramatized, and Joanna herself is perhaps more of an idea than a character.
-Discussions of “writing the other” so often center around obvious racial divides, but I find that Faulkner’s black characters are more credible (or at least more substantial) than this slightly shadowy Puritan Yankee.
+Discussions of “writing the other” so often center around obvious racial divides, but I find that Faulkner’s black characters are more substantial than this slightly shadowy Puritan Yankee.

-I won’t say Light in August never exasperated or even bored me, but it is a novel of undiminished relevance written in a style of intriguing yet symphonic strangeness, the strangeness of the strangers the novel evokes and elegizes.
-Highly recommended.
+I won’t say Light in August never exasperated or even bored me, but it is a novel of undiminished relevance written in a style of intriguing yet symphonic strangeness, the strangeness of the strangers the novel both evokes and elegizes.